What Is Albinism?

 What Causes Albinism?

 Most of the time, someone has albinism because they inherited the gene for it from both their mother and father.
-Having just one of the genes (being a “carrier") does not give someone albinism.
+Having just one of the genes (being a “carrier") does not give you albinism.
 Most parents of children with albinism do not have any symptoms.

 Sometimes, albinism is caused by a new gene change (called a mutation).